pmean/build-website/text/06/EnsemblSearch.md

 > > <http://www.ensembl.org/Homo_sapiens/contigview?gene=ENSG00000124151>*
 >
 > I want to use this example as an excuse to try to document the various
-> naming conventions used in genetics.
-As you can see from my previous
+> naming conventions used in genetics.<U+FFFD> As you can see from my previous
 > weblog entries, this is something I have tried to do in the past, but
 > have just been too busy to follow-up on.
 >